SilentComics/Strip/README.md

 If this ever become a decent theme, I will release it for the Wordpress community on a GNU General Public License basis.

 Coding is the *learning by doing* side of the project for me.
-Suggestions and tips from users, actual developers, designers and lovers of comics are welcome.
+Suggestions and tips from users, actual developers, designers and lovers of comics are welcome: hoa // @ // silent-comics.com

 # Silent Comics Wordpress Theme